OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 > Global state is state that can be accessed anywhere in the system, this consists of global variables, system gas, the inbox, the log, the error codepoint, and the register.
 >
-> `View` operations consist of: calling a `view` function, reading a global variable, getting the system gas, and calling an asm expression that uses `view` instructions.
+> `View` operations consist of: calling a `view` function, reading a global variable, getting the system gas, and calling an inline assembly expression that uses any `view` instructions.
 >
-> `Write` operations include: calling a `write` function, assigning to a global variable, setting the system gas, and calling an asm expression that uses `write` instructions
+> `Write` operations include: calling a `write` function, assigning to a global variable, setting the system gas, and calling an inline assembly expression that uses any `write` instructions
 >
 > Instructions that are both `view` and `write` are
 > `inbox`, `inboxpeek`, `pushinsn`, `pushinsnimm`, `sideload`, `jump`, `cjump`, `auxpop`, and `auxpush`.